-&lt;sup>14 Operational result is equal to the result before tax adjusted for reorganisation expenses, results from mergers & acquisitions and application of an expected return method for the net financial result from (re)insurance activities.
+&lt;sup>34 Operational result (an alternative performance measure, see also the section entitled "General Information, item 17".) is equal to the result before tax adjusted for reorganisation expenses, results from mergers & acquisitions and application of an expected return method for the net financial result from (re)insurance activities.
 Using this method, Achmea bases its calculations on the expected market rates at the start of the year and normalised returns on investments in equity and investment property.
 The same market rates are also used to determine the discount curve and provision for accrual of Achmea's insurance liabilities when calculating the operational result.